Proposed railways in Sydney: Metropolitan Transport Plan: Connecting the City of Cities, 2010

 In August 2010, the federal Labor Party announced funding for the Epping-Parramatta rail line (as an extension of the Carlingford Line) as part of its re-election bid for the 2010 federal election, despite it not appearing in the State Government's Transport Plan.

 In March 2011, the state election resulted in the election of Barry O'Farrell as premier of NSW, who committed to constructing the North West rail line and the light rail extension.
 The Western Express and CBD Relief Line were cancelled by the new government.
 The Epping-Parramatta rail line was later shelved by the NSW Government.

 NSW Transport Masterplan, 2012

 In June 2012, the government released the Sydney's Rail Future: Modernising Sydney's Trains plan.
 The plan warned that if there was not a second Harbour Crossing and CBD line by 2031 there would be moderate to severe overcrowding on lines approaching the CBD, with passenger displacement predicted for the Northern Line and East Hills/Illawarra Line.
-The plan also predicted further congestion of the three major CBD stations: Central, Town Hall and Wynyard.
+The plan also predicted further congestion at the three major CBD stations: Central, Town Hall and Wynyard.